Primary school allocations

 For guidance on how to apply, we strongly recommend that you read this booklet (you can also find reference copies in schools or libraries):

 Please note: The previous version of the booklet contained an error within the oversubscription admissions criteria section (pages 101 to 107).
 This error has now been rectified.

 Below is a copy of the pages which were previously affected in their correct format.

 The application process

-Please read all the information carefully before you complete your application form.
-If you revisit your application to edit the form, ensure that you resubmit the form, otherwise any application previously made will become invalid.
+Please read all the information carefully before you complete your late application form.

 Reception year applications

 You may have already given your child's details to a school.
 Please note that this is not an application for a place at the school and no priority is given to these pupils.
 You must complete a local authority application form.

 You must apply for a school place even if: